This post was originally published on May 25, 2018. It has been updated for your 2019 Christmas planning!

-I started putting this savings plan together because I wanted to find an easy way to save and budget for Christmas early this year.
-The holidays can seem stressful enough as it is, so we definitely shouldn’t be worried about how we are going to pay for it all.
+I put this savings plan together because I wanted an easy way to save for Christmas early this year.
+The holidays are stressful enough, so we definitely shouldn’t worry about how to pay for it all.

-Luckily, these Christmas savings plans make saving money feel almost like a game.
+Luckily, this Christmas savings plan makes saving money feel almost like a game.

 And guess what?
-If you start the plan at the beginning of June, you will have over $1000 by Black Friday!
-But no worries, if you start a little later; there is still plenty of time padded into the plan to get the majority of the funds in time for the big day.
+If you start the plan at the beginning of July, you will have over $1000 by Black Friday!
+But no worries, if you start a little later; there is still plenty of time padded into the plan to get the funds in time for the big day.

 I broke the $1000 down into three different plans, depending on how you prefer to save.

-For those who are a little more like me- here is a plan that gets you the same $1012 at the end of 23 weeks, but the savings amount is split evenly.
-That means you don’t have to worry about how much you need to put away each week because it is the same amount every time: $44.
-All you have to do is remember to save/transfer $44 a week for 23 weeks, and BOOM!
+For those who are a little more like me- here is a plan that gets you $1000 at the end of 20 weeks, but the savings amount is split evenly.
+That means you don’t have to worry about how much you need to put away each week because it is the same amount every time: $50.
+All you have to do is remember to save/transfer $50 a week for 20 weeks, and BOOM!
 You’ll have your Christmas money without any trouble.

-And finally, for those who are paid bi-weekly and prefer to pay/transfer their bills and savings on payday, this plan helps you save $1020 in 12 paydays.
-Every payday, you will save $85, and when the 12 pay periods are over, you will have over $1000 in the bank for Christmas shopping and celebrating!
+And finally, for those who are paid bi-weekly and prefer to pay/transfer their bills and savings on payday, this plan helps you save $1000 in 10 paydays.
+Every payday, you will save $100, and when the 10 pay periods are over, you will have $1000 in the bank for Christmas shopping and celebrating!

 The easiest way I have found to keep track of this savings plan is to print out my plan of choice and highlight or check off each week as I complete it.
 I hope this is helpful for you and your holiday plans as well.
 Click on the link below to download your free printable!